Great novelty at Provins!

 Audio-guided visit: in exhange for identity papers.

-Attention, our friends the animals are not allowed in the monuments.
+Please note that our friends the animals are not allowed in the monuments, nor on the sites of the shows, nor in the major events.